futurice/field-ops-guide/field-ops-guide.md

 **Why is this important?**

-If this is unclear for either of the sides, you might end up in a difficult situation where the Client demands something from the project team that has not been guaranteed to be delivered in any point of the project.
+If this is unclear for either of the sides, you might end up in a difficult situation where it's not obvious what has or hasn't been agreed upon, and committed to, in any point of the project.
 Expectation management!

 ### QUESTION: Does everyone have a shared assumption of the recognizable major risks in the project?